matchmore/documentation/overview.md

 {: .callout-title}
 #### Questions ?

-We're always happy to help with code or other questions you might have!
-Search our documentation, contact our support, or connect with our sales team.
+We are always happy to help you with your code or to answer any other question you might have!
+Search our documentation and do not hesitate to [contact us](https://matchmore.io/about/contact-us).

 </div></div>